 Active Games are available for 7 day loan – browse the collection and place one on hold for curbside pickup.

 The Library has three (3) bicycles available for loan to individuals over the age of 18.
 Available for a two day loan, limit one (1) per customer.
 Helmets are also available for loan, subject to availability.

-Fishing rods and tackle boxes are available to sign out for free.
+Fishing rods, tackle boxes and nets are available to sign out for free.
 Equipment is available for a one week loan period.
 Customers are responsible for their own licenses.
 For resources on fishing licenses and regulations, click here.

 A special thank you to Canadian Tire Brockville and the Friends of the Brockville Public Library for sponsoring the fishing rod and tackle borrowing program!